FOREX-Dollar dips vs yen but still near 100 threshold

 The yen has weakened 23 percent against the dollar since mid-November, when Shinzo Abe, who became Prime Minister in December, promised bold monetary and fiscal expansionary policies during his election campaign.

 The euro also remained vulnerable against the dollar on central bank expectations.
-The single currency last traded at $1.3048, flat on the day.
+On Monday the single currency fell 0.16 percent to $1.3030.

 Technical analysts at SEB said that a break below $1.3026 would likely “trigger a new round of selling” in the euro, with the next support then seen at $1.3001.